stockgeeks/spring-kafka-poison-pill/README.md

 This example project has 3 different branches:

 * `master` : no configuration to protect the consumer application (`stock-quote-consumer-avro`) against the poison pill scenario.
-* TODO : configuration to protect the consumer application (`stock-quote-consumer-avro`) against the poison pill scenario by simply logging the poison pill(s) and continue consuming.
+* `handle-poison-pill-log-and-continue-consuming` : configuration to protect the consumer application (`stock-quote-consumer-avro`) against the poison pill scenario by simply logging the poison pill(s) and continue consuming.
 * TODO : configuration to protect the consumer application (`stock-quote-consumer-avro`) against the poison pill scenario by publishing the poison pill(s) to a dead letter topic `stock-quotes-avro.DLT` and continue consuming.

 ## Compile to the project